Fonemine/documentation/cpq_user.md

 From within a CRM, there are two ways to access the MobileForce CPQ

 **(a)** As a standalone CPQ solution at the top level.
+Typically, MobileForce CPQ shows a list of previously created quotes and gives you the option to edit or view an existing quote, or to create a new quote.
+When creating a new quote this way, the customer and contact information will need to be filled in, because the quote isn't being created in the context of an existing deal or opportunity.

 **(b)** Contextually, from within the CRM Opportunity (SugarCRM, SalesForce) or Deal (Hubspot, Zendesk).
-This access makes sense since the process of creating a quote starts from an opportunity, where the account and contact info are pulled into the quote automatically by MobileForce CPQ, so as to provide the context for the quote.
+This access makes sense since the process of creating a quote starts from an opportunity, where the account and contact info are automatically pulled into the quote  by MobileForce CPQ, so as to provide the context for the quote.

 The following screenshot shows these two ways of accessing the MobileForce CPQ: